Panxatony/uptimelab-blade-cluster01/README.md

 ## 📝 Prerequisites

-**Note:** _This template has not been tested on cloud providers like AWS EC2, Hetzner, Scaleway etc...
-Those cloud offerings probably have a better way of provsioning a Kubernetes cluster and it's advisable to use those instead of the Ansible playbooks included here.
-This repository can still be tweaked for the GitOps/Flux portion if there's a cluster working in one those environments._

-First and foremost some experience in debugging/troubleshooting problems **and a positive attitude is required** ;)

 ### 📚 Reading material

 - [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

 ### 💻 Systems

-- One or more nodes with a fresh install of [Fedora Server 36](https://getfedora.org/en/server/download/) or [Ubuntu 22.04 Server](https://ubuntu.com/download/server).
-  - These nodes can be ARM64/AMD64 bare metal or VMs.
-  - An odd number of control plane nodes, greater than or equal to 3 is required if deploying more than one control plane node.
+- 3 Uptime Labs Compute Blades with NVMe SSD Storage
-- A [Cloudflare](https://www.cloudflare.com/) account with a domain, this will be managed by Terraform and external-dns.
-You can [register new domains](https://www.cloudflare.com/products/registrar/) directly thru Cloudflare.
+- A [Cloudflare](https://www.cloudflare.com/) account for panxatony-blade-cluster domain, this will be managed by Terraform and external-dns.

-📍 It is recommended to have 3 master nodes for a highly available control plane.

 ## 📂 Repository structure